nandha46/Laravel-Examples-Ecommerce-DB/README.md

 # Laravel E-Commerce Database Structure

-This repository is an example of pretty complex Laravel database with migrations/models/factories/seeders.
+This repository is an example of a complex Laravel database with migrations/models/factories/seeders.

-The purpose is for devs to take this example and simulate various e-commerce scenarios, evaluate the decisions about DB table relationships, experiment with various Eloquent/SQL queries.
+The purpose is for developers to take this example and simulate various e-commerce scenarios, evaluate decisions about DB table relationships, and experiment with various Eloquent/SQL queries.

-**Notice**: it's not a full Laravel E-Commerce project, it's JUST the database layer.
+**Notice**: it's not an entire Laravel E-Commerce project.
+It's JUST the database layer.

 This is the DB schema: